-The course and credit evaluation will be the responsibility of the appropriate Dean.
+The request for transfer of credit must be approved by the Dean of the Graduate Program.

 In the evaluation of courses from regionally accredited institutions, course descriptions and prerequisites as listed in the catalogs of those institutions will be studied.
-When information given is insufficient, it will be the student's responsibility to provide additional materials, such as course outline or syllabus.
-A personal interview may be requested.
-All policies in regard to admission, academic advisement, progression in the nursing major, and program completion apply to those seeking transfer of nursing credit.
+When information given is insufficient, it will be the student's responsibility to provide additional materials, such as the course outline or syllabus.